Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 Hard: Processes quickly, grabs large regions of color.
 This is the best mode to use whenever possible because it’s fast and limits the colors it grabs.

-Precision: Sometimes you may choose selected and unselected colors that are very similar to each other.
+Precision: Sometimes you may choose selected (positive) and unselected (negative) colors that are very similar to each other.
 A high precision value (max 100) will allow the key to be as precise as possible, allowing two very similar colors to have different designations.
 A low precision value will automatically delete a selected color if you alt-click nearby, or delete an unselected color if you click nearby.
 This number is a percentage, if your matte becomes difficult to modify, or too sharp, it may help to turn the precision down and do some more clicking and dragging.
-For the hardest compositing jobs, you can set the precision to 100%.

 Matte High Level: This clips the alpha values at the top.
 It works the same way “Levels” does, with an alpha channel.
 It’s recommended that when using a Soft Matte, you turn this to roughly 95 or 90.
 Lowering it can help you get good results quicker without making too many selections.